determined-ai/determined/docs/model-dev-guide/dtrain/config-templates.rst

  Configuration Templates
 #########################

-In a typical organization, many Determined configuration files will share similar settings.
-This can cause redundancy.
-For example, all training workloads run at a given organization might use the same checkpoint storage configuration.
-One way to reduce this redundancy is to use *configuration templates*.
-This feature allows users to consolidate settings shared across many experiments into a single YAML file that can be referenced by configurations needing those settings.
+In a typical organization, many Determined configuration files often share similar settings, leading to redundancy.
+For example, all training workloads might use the same checkpoint storage configuration.
+To reduce this redundancy, Determined offers *configuration templates*.

+These templates allow users to consolidate shared settings into a single YAML file that can be referenced by multiple configurations.
 Each configuration template has a unique name and is stored by the Determined master.
-If a configuration employs a template, the effective configuration of the task will be the outcome of merging the two YAML files (the configuration file and the template).
-The semantics of this merge operation are described below.
-Determined stores this effective configuration to ensure future changes to a template do not affect the reproducibility of experiments that used a previous version of the configuration template.

-A single configuration file can use at most one configuration template.
-A configuration template cannot itself use another configuration template.
+When a configuration uses a template, the final configuration of the task is the result of merging the two YAML files (the configuration of the task and the template).
+This merge ensures that future changes to a template do not affect the reproducibility of experiments that used an earlier version of the template.
+A single configuration file can use only one configuration template.
+Configuration templates cannot reference other templates.

 ************************************************************
  Leveraging Templates to Simplify Experiment Configurations